 Know Your Rights

-Consider becoming a member of a maritime union, such as Nautilus International.
+• Consider becoming a member of a maritime union, such as Nautilus International.
 They will be able to offer you legal advice and support in times of crisis.
-If you are interested in joining can get a €40 (crew) or €50 (officers) discount by emailing them once you sign up and letting them know you are joining following the Yachts Mermaids referral.
+If you are interested in joining get my €40 (crew) or €50 (officers) discount by emailing them once you sign up and letting them know you are joining following the Yachts Mermaids referral.

 Make informed decisions